 Police Officer Trainee

-Age: Must be a minimum of 20 ½ years of age at the time of the written test.
+Must be 20-1/2 years of age at time of application submission.

 Must be legally authorized to work in the United States under federal law.